sfermigier/fermigier.com-gridsome/blog/2011-10-6-nuxeo-world-2011-mobile-app-available-ios-android.md

 title: "Nuxeo World 2011 mobile app available for iOS and Android"
 date: 2011-10-06
 path: 2011/10/nuxeo-world-2011-mobile-app-available-ios-android
+summary: "Apple has just approved the first release of our Nuxeo World 2011 companion app for general availability on the iTune App Store."
+tags: ['Nuxeo']
 ---

 <p>Apple has just approved the first release of our Nuxeo World 2011 companion